mchini/dev-brain-lab/content/new/25-07-30-bernstein-2025/index.md

 ![Bernstein logo](bernstein.png)
 <!--more-->

-Both events are centered around CON<sup>2</sup>PHYS, a collaborative study on CONceptual CONsistency in electroPHYSiology, a project that is near and dear to my heart.
-CON<sup>2</sup>PHYS is an attempt at quantifying whether when we (electrophysiologists) refer to a high-level concept (dimensionality, functional communication, but also hippocampal ripple, or spike-spike correlations), we actually mean the same thing and come to same quantitative conclusions.
+Both events are centered around [CON<sup>2</sup>PHYS](https://gin.g-node.org/mchini/CON2PHYS), a collaborative study on CONceptual CONsistency in electroPHYSiology, a project that is near and dear to my heart.
+CON<sup>2</sup>PHYS is an attempt at quantifying whether when "we" electrophysiologists refer to a high-level concept (dimensionality, functional communication, but also hippocampal ripple, or spike-spike correlations etc.), we actually mean the same thing and come to same quantitative conclusions.
+The project takes a very practical approach to try to answer this question.
+We have curated a blinded high-quality electrophysiological dataset of mice carrying out a behavioral task, which we will use to ask very simple multiple-choice questions to the participants.
+Will we see consensus above chance-level across the board?
+Only for certain concepts?
+Time will tell.

 Does this sound interesting to you?
 Do you want to know more or participate in the study?
-You're still on time to do it, the project will launch around the Bernstein Conference, participation will be open to everyone, and submissions will be accepted for ~9-12 months.
+You're still on time to do it!
+The project will launch around the Bernstein Conference, participation will be open to everyone, and submissions will be accepted for ~9-12 months.
 All details are available [here](https://gin.g-node.org/mchini/CON2PHYS)